 Basically, it's always better to trust less than to lose out afterwards.
 As sad as that is.

-Each phone number has 8 digits, there are no area codes.
 Phone numbers that start with a 2 or 3 are landline connections, the numbers with 8 and 9 are the cell phone networks of ICE-Kölbi, the state telephone company.
 Movistar's numbers start with 6, Claro's with a 7.

 The mobile phone network is comprehensive and well developed; in the Central Valley you have a fast G4 internet connection almost everywhere - G5 is currently under construction.